x3dom/x3dom/doc/guide/notes/platforms.rst

 **Rubber band scrolling in Mac OS X 10.7 Lion**

 On Mac OS Lion, with Apple input devices scrolling behaves differently.
-Wen reaching the end of a list or web page, a rubber band effect kicks in.
+When reaching the end of a page, a rubber band effect kicks in.
 This behavior is also present on iOS devices.

 If you don't like the effect, you can turn if off using a CSS rule: